halaction/ml-watch-pricing-app/README.md

 ### Model Selection

-- Users can choose a model from a list of supported models via a radio button in the sidebar.
+- Users can choose a model from a list of supported models via a button in the sidebar.
 - The selected model is loaded for inference using a POST request to the backend API.
 - If no model is selected, the previously loaded model (if any) is unloaded.